exocron-solutions/electra/README.md

 +----------------+------+---+---+------+---+----+---+------+---+
 ```

+Now we have a LinkedList of blocks for each record :)

 ## Caching Lifecycle
 Of course we try to minimize the I/O operations and only read from disk when it really has to be.
 The whole caching
 consists of four caches: